 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

 And, while not everyone can afford a pair from Balmain or Yves Saint Laurent, you can still look like you forked over that cash with our tips on the best-ripped jeans for men.

 Understanding Distressed Denim

-On the low end, a “distressed” pair of jeans usually doesn’t feature full-on rips – although it gets pretty close.
-Rather, you’ll come across lighter patches along the front and back, some whiskering for a broken-in look, and, at most, some wearing away at the surface, so that the white threads are exposed.
+On the low end, a distressed pair of jeans usually doesn’t feature full-on rips – although it gets pretty close.
+Rather, you will come across lighter patches along the front and back and some whiskering for a broken-in look.
+At most, some wearing away at the surface, so that the white threads are exposed.

 Styling Distressed Denim

-However, as with wide-legged silhouettes, distressed jeans walk the line between an edgy statement piece and sloppy.
+Like with wide-legged jeans, distressed jeans walk the line between an edgy statement piece and sloppy.
 What’s the difference between them?
 Simply put, it all comes down to fit, color, and add-ons.

 What to Wear with Distressed Denim